 - Nutmeg

-These carrot zucchini muffins are a step above the competition because of the quality of the ingredients.
+These healthy zucchini muffins are a step above the competition because of the quality of the ingredients.
 Here are all your reasons to feel good about what’s in them:

 - Whole Grains.
-Two of them to be exact.
+Two of them, to be exact.
 100% whole wheat Einkorn flour and freshly ground oat flour.
 Or you can substitute spelt for the Einkorn.
-In either case, move aside all-purpose.
+In either case, move aside all-purpose flour.
 These zucchini muffins don’t need you.

 - TONS of Zucchini.
 These carrot zucchini muffins have little green specks EVERYWHERE.
 But it’s a good thing, not that icky fuzzy bad kind.

-- Carrots!
+- Carrots.
 As if having the kids eat vegetables for breakfast wasn’t already the coolest thing ever, I upped the ante and fed them two vegetables.
 And they ate it.
 And asked for seconds.
-Thank you very much!

-- Apples!
-I was originally trying to skip out on adding an egg, but the apple lends a sweet tenderness that allows me to skip out on additional sweetener too.
+- Apples.
+I was originally trying to skip out on adding an egg, but the apple lends a tender sweetness that allows me to skip out on additional sweetener, too.
 Double bonus!

-- No refined sugars.
+- No Refined Sugars.
 Most zucchini muffins are loaded with sugar.
-These use nature’s own sweeteners to lend some love to these guys.
+These use nature’s own sweeteners instead.

 There are two ways to go about shredding your zucchini, apples, and carrots.